MaheshBabu-DevOps/Zomato-CICD-Pipeline-Project/README.md

-# 🌍 DevOps Project: Food Delivery App Deployment 🍔
+# 🌍DevOps Project: Zomato Food Delivery App Deployment 🍔

 This DevOps project showcases the deployment of a ZOMATO Clone App leveraging modern DevOps tools and technologies.